simonknittel/discord-bot-api/plugins/music-bot/README.md

 Config
 ---
-You can configure the `music-bot` by extending your `config.json` with the following:
+You can configure the `music-bot` by extending your `config.cson` with the following:

 * `commandPrefix` With this you can set a custom command prefix for this plugin.
     + Optional